vLecaBR/sales-website-model/README.md

 <h1>sales-website-model - Portfolio Project</h1><br>
 This repository contains the source code of a model sales website, developed as part of my personal portfolio.
-The project was built using React, JavaScript, and Styled Components, with the goal of showcasing my front-end development skills and ability to build modern user interfaces.
+The project was built using React, JavaScript, and Styled Components, with the goal of showcasing my front-end development skills and ability to build modern user interfaces. <br>

 📋 Features <br>